These are the most practical formula feeding must haves to simplify your formula feeding journey.

 Pitcher For Bulk Milk Preparation

-One of the best baby formula hacks to save you time is to prepare baby formula in bulk and keep it in the refrigerator the whole day.
+One of the best baby for feeding hacks to save you time is to prepare baby formula in bulk and keep it in the refrigerator the whole day.

 All you have to do is measure out the amount your baby drinks, warm it and feed your baby!